A Lapsed Catholic Celebrates at the Vatican

 All of a sudden there, a wave of restlessness swept through the crowd, a buzz from the back of the 80,000 strong confluence.
 She was here.
 It started slowly but grew quickly to the song I remember as a child, Ave Ave Ave Maria.
 There, deep at the back of the crowd on a platform covered in flowers and carried on the shoulders of the Swiss Guard, was Our Lady of Fatima.
 The procession had begun, and anyone and everyone who could climb up and stand on their chair did so.
 As the singing grew louder, the handkerchiefs appeared, and once again the curious Lutheran, who was by now blown away by the love Catholics have for Mary, asked me: “Why are they waving hankies?”

 The Madonna proceeded to the front of the massive crowd and was greeted by the Pope, who had waited patiently for her as she made her way around the entire square.
 The Pope escorted her and the Swiss Guard up to the top of the stairs.
 Once again the Lutheran watched as Mary–nd not Pope Francis–was placed in the most important, velvet chair on the dais.
 He leaned in and whispered in my ear: “Mary got the big chair!”

 Yes.
 Yes she did.

-Photo credits for A Lapsed Catholic Celebrates at the Vatican bottom by Miranda Bogen.
+Photo credits for A Lapsed Catholic Celebrates at the Vatican bottom by Miranda Bogen and pixabay.